Categorifying non-commutative deformations: Introduction

 For an algebra $A$, we denote by $\Modu A$ the category of right $A$-modules.
 By $\modu A \subset \Modu A$ we denote the full subcategory of finitely presented modules.
 It is abelian if the algebra $A$ is right coherent.
 We denote by $ A\textrm{--Mod}$ the category of left $A$-modules.

 \textbf{Acknowledgements.} We are thankful to A. Polishchuk for an useful discussion.
 The first named author would like to thank Kavli IPMU and Higher School of Economics for their hospitality.
-The first named author was partially supported by Polish National Science Centre grant No. 2018/29/B/ST1/01232.
-The reported study was partially funded by RFBR, project numbers 18-01-00908 and 21-51-15005.
-This work was partially supported by JSPS KAKENHI Grant Number JP20H01794.
-The second named author was partially supported by Laboratory of Mirror Symmetry NRU HSE, RF Government grant, ag.
-No. 14.641.31.0001.
+The first named author was partially supported by Polish National Science Centre grants No. 2018/29/B/ST1/01232 and 2021/41/B/ST1/03741.
+The reported study was funded by RFBR and CNRS, project number 21-51-15005.
+The work of A. I. Bondal was performed at the Steklov International Mathematical Center and supported by the Ministry of Science and Higher Education of the Russian Federation (agreement no. 075-15-2019-1614).
 This research was partially supported by World Premier International Research Center Initiative (WPI Initiative), MEXT, Japan.
+This work was supported by JSPS KAKENHI Grant Number JP23K20205.